DikshaAcharya/Skull_King_Game_Analysis/README.md

   <img src="Images/title.png" alt="title">
 </p>

-# Skull King Game analysis
+# Skull King Game Analysis

 This project is for players who have experience in playing or knowledge of Skull King game.
 This work consists of a basic interactive anaylsis of one game of 10 rounds with 6 players.
 By analyzing the game data, we can gain deeper insights into Skull King and enhance game's appeal for players.
 Interactive analysis helps in understanding the game's dynamic and complexity.